 Journal entry for the purchase of marketable securities

 When marketable securities are purchased, marketable securities account is debited and cash account is credited.
-The transaction is recorded at cost including any brokerage commission paid to acquire the securities.
+The transaction is recorded at cost including any brokerage commission paid to acquire these securities.

-The journal entry will be made as follows:
+The journal entry would be made as follows:

-Fine company purchases 5,000 shares of Eastern company for short-term investment at the rate of $45.50 per share on December 1, 2015.
+Fine Company purchases 5,000 shares of Eastern Company for short-term investment at the rate of $45.50 per share on December 1, 2022.
 It also pays a brokerage commission of $100 for the purchase of these shares.

 Required: Prepare a journal entry to record the purchase of these shares.

 Notice that the per share cost ($45.52) has been computed after adding the brokerage commission ($100) to the total cost of shares ($227,500).
 This per share cost basis will be used to calculate any gain or loss at the time of sale of these shares.

 Marketable securities account is a control account.
-If Fine company purchases shares of another company, it will record a similar entry (i.e., marketable securities will be debited and cash will be credited).
+For instance, if Fine Company purchases shares of another company, it will record a similar entry (i.e., marketable securities will be debited and cash will be credited).
 A marketable securities subsidiary ledger account will, however, be required in the books of Fine Company to keep a separate record of the securities of each company.

-The cash used to purchase marketable securities is classified as investing cash outflow and is reported in the investing activities section of statement of cash flows.
+The cash used to purchase marketable securities is essentially an investing cash outflow and is reported as such in investing activities section of the statement of cash flows.
 The line item used for reporting purpose is “purchase of marketable securities”.